freeradical13/freeradical13.github.io/index.md

 [Scaffolding proteins][] bind to a transmembrane receptor and multiple relay proteins together to increase the speed of signal transduction.

+#### Epithelial Tissue

+[Epithelial tissue][] lines the surface of organs, some inner cavities in organs, and the outside of the body or [epidermis][].
+The main type of cell in epithelium is the epithelial cell.

+#### Connective Tissue

+[Connective tissues][] (or fibrous tissues) are found between other tissue types and provide various functions such as structural support.
+Connective tissues are made of fibers, a gel-like substance called [ground substance][], and various cells.
+The fibers include elastic fibers and collagen.
+[Elastic fibers][] are bundles of [Elastin][] and Microfibril proteins.
+[Collagen][] is a structural protein embedded in a network of [proteoglycans][] made of proteins and carbohydrates.

+[Bone][] is a strong and rigid mineralized connective tissue made by bone-forming cells called osteoblasts which deposit calcium, magnesium, and phosphate ions into a solidified matrix.
+[Ligaments][] connect bones at joints.

+[Cartilage][] is a strong yet flexible material that contains fibers made of collagen embedded in a carbohydrate-protein complex called chondroitin sulfate.
+Cartilage is excreted by cells called chondrocytes.

+#### Circulatory System

+The [Circulatory System][] (or cardiovascular system) transports nutrients, Oxygen, CO<sub>2</sub>, hormones, waste and more throughout an organism using blood through tubes called blood vessels.

+#### Blood

+[Blood][] is a liquid that includes blood plasma, glucose, proteins, clotting factors, electrolytes, hormones, O<sub>2</sub>, CO<sub>2</sub>, hormones, waste, and more.
+[Blood plasma][] is everything in the extracellular matrix of blood cells.
+[Blood serum][] is everything in blood except for blood cells and clotting factors.

+##### Blood Cells

+Blood cells are creted in the bone marrow and may be red blood cells, white blood cells or platelets.

+[Red Blood Cells][] (or erythrocytes, or RBCs) lack a nucleus and most organelles and deliver O<sub>2</sub> from lungs to tissues using [Hemoglobin][] which binds to Oxygen.

+[Platelets][] (or thrombocytes) lack a nucleus and help with forming blood clots in response to injury.

+[White Blood Cells][] (or leukocytes, or WBCs) have a nucleus and are the cells of the immune system.

+##### Blood Vessels

+[Blood vessels][] are either arteries, capillaries, or veins.
+The inner walls of blood vessels are lined with [Endothelial Cells][].

+[Arteries][] carry blood away from the heart.

+[Capillaries][] are small blood vessels that perform the exchange of chemicals blood and tissues.

+[Veins][] carry blood from the capillaries back to the heart.

+#### Lymphatic System

+All the fluid outside of cells is called [extracellular fluid][].
+The majority of extracellular fluid is called [interstitial fluid][], and the rest is blood plasma, and some other fluids.

+The [Lymphatic System][] is a part of the Circulatory System which has an alternative set of vessels called [lymphatic vessels][] which transport a fluid called lymph, although lymph is not circulated by pumping of the heart.

+[Lymph][] is interstitial fluid collected by the lymphatic vessels so that it may be transported to [lymph nodes][] where it is cleaned and mixed back into the blood.

+#### Heart

+The [heart][] is an organ that pumps blood through the circulatory system.

+[Arteriosclerosis][] is the thickening, hardening and loss of elasticity of the walls of arteries.

+[Atherosclerosis][] is a type of arteriosclerosis where the thickening of the cell wall is caused by a build up of a fatty plaque.

+#### Muscle Tissue

+[Muscle tissue][] is composed of muscle which contracts to produce force and motion.
+[Muscle][] is made of [myocyte cells][] which contain the proteins actin and [myosin][] that slide past each other to produce contraction.

+[Skeletal muscle][] (or striated muscle) is attached to bones by [tendons][] and is responsible for voluntary movements.

+[Smooth muscle][] is responsible for involuntary body movements.

+[Cardiac muscle][] performs contractions in the heart.

 #### Neurons

 [Neurons][] (or nerve cells) are electrically excitable cells that receive, process, and transmit information through electrical and chemical signals.
 [Axons][] are protrusions from neurons which transmit signals.
 [Dendrites][] are protrusions from neurons which receive signals.